amirouche/foundation/README.md

 ## Abstract

 copernic is web application that is (mostly) implemented with Python programming language.
-It is supported by a database that is a versopmed quad store versioned.
+It is supported by a database that is a triple store versioned.
 It is possible to do time traveling queries at any point in history while still being efficient to query and modify the latest version.
-The versioned quad store is implemented using a novel approach dubbed generic tuple store. copernic goal is to demonstrate that versioned databases allow to implement workflows that ease cooperation.
+The versioned triple store is implemented using a novel approach dubbed generic tuple store.  copernic goal is to demonstrate that versioned databases allow to implement workflows that ease cooperation.

 ## Keywords